 - “I know he’s just trying to help, but I wish he’d just listen instead of offering advice.”

-By no means extensive, here are some tips on how you can be a mate while supporting a friend with cancer.
+By no means extensive, here are some tips on how to be a mate while supporting a someone with cancer.

 1. BE THERE.
 SHOW UP.

 Take them to their medical appointments on time and without fuss.
 Hang out with them while they undergo chemotherapy.
 Bring along a board game when you visit them in hospital.
 Stay a while.

 Through actions, not words, let them know they can rely on you to be present.
 A thousand ‘hang in there, champ’ Facebook posts are meaningless compared to showing up and saying, “OK, what’ve we got on today?”

 On the other hand, give them space if they need it.
 People with cancer can be very busy.
 Be understanding if your help isn’t required at times.